-Short hair can seem like a one-hit-wonder, but with a little imagination, there are many ways to style short hair, particularly when it comes to protective styling.
+Short hair can seem like a one-hit-wonder, but with a little imagination, there are many ways to style it, particularly when it comes to protective styling.
 Depending on your hair's length, you can try looks without any additional extensions or try shoulder-length styles that can last up to six weeks.

-Even if you're opting for a short length protective style, you want to think about your hair type, hair concerns, and hair goals before seeing a stylist or working on your hair at home.
+Even if you're opting for a short protective style, you'll want to think about your hair type, hair concerns, and hair goals before seeing a stylist or working on your hair at home.
 For example, if your hair is fine or your edges are tender, you'll want to discuss with your stylist what options will ensure you come out of your protective style with healthy hair.
-With this in mind, we searched the net for short styles that can be done at home or ideas you can take to your next hair appointment.
+With this in mind, we searched the net for short styles that can be done at home, or ideas you can take to your next hair appointment.
 We found everything from cropped Bantu knots to blue Ombré twists.
 Keep scrolling for 20 short protective styles that we hope inspire your next styling session.

-Twist-outs are among the most popular protective styles, not to mention the most versatile.
+Twist-outs are among the most popular protective styles, not to mention some of the most versatile.
 To keep your twists hydrated, try the LOC (leave-in, oil, cream) or LCO (leave-in, cream, oil) method to lock in the good stuff from your products.

 Ombré Mini Twists

 Hair color wax is one of our favorite products because you can try bright colors without damaging your hair.
-Since hair color wax rinses out easily, if you grow tired of your blue hair, you can rinse it away without taking out your twists.
+Since hair color wax rinses out easily, if you grow tired of your blue hair, you can rinse it away without taking out your protective twists.

 Short Jumbo Braids